 Use of Title III Funds

-If an LEA is providing remote learning, may funds under Title III of ESEA, as amended by ESSA, provide support for English learners by purchasing software for EL student use in the content areas, or would that be considered supplanting?
+If an LEA is providing remote learning, may funds under Title III of the Elementary and Secondary Education Act (ESEA), as amended by Every Student Succeeds Act (ESSA), provide support for English learners by purchasing software for EL student use in the content areas, or would that be considered supplanting?

 The supplement-not-supplant requirement applies to funds under Title III of ESEA, as amended by ESSA, even when an LEA is conducting remote learning.
 However, while schools are operating via remote learning, Title III funds may be used to supplement the basic instruction or support that must be provided to English learners (i.e., to supplement the Language Instruction Educational Program [LIEP]).
 Title III funds may not be used for core supports and instruction.However, use of Title III funds for supplemental coursework with additional online resources and software for English learners or adding an EL support teacher to provide online support or support via telephone calls to students for additional assistance is allowable.